eleweek/EEG_entrainment/README.md

 ## Miscellaneous scripts

-1. `python scripts/calculate_possible_flicker_rates.py 175 165 144 120 100`.
-Calculates possible flicker rates from a list of static fixed refresh rates as well as deltas between them so you can estimate max possible error between a person's IAF and their flicker rate
+1. `python scripts/calculate_possible_flicker_rates.py 165 144 120 100`.
+Calculates possible flicker rates from a list of static fixed refresh rates as well as deltas between them so you can estimate max possible error between a person's IAF and their flicker rate.
+This is not needed for VRR monitors.